hsinhungh/Coursera_Getting_and_Cleaning_Data/README.md

 The script performs the following operations:

-  1. From both training and test data sets, extracts only the measurements on the mean and standard deviation for each measurement.
+  1. From both training and test data sets, extracts only the fields of the mean and standard deviation for each measurement.
-  2. Labels each measurements (columns) with descriptive names.
+  2. Labels each measurement with descriptive names.
   3. Adds subject and activity codes into extracted data sets.
   4. Merges extracted training and test data sets
   5. Labels activities with descriptive names.
-  6. The script finally creates an independent tidy data set with the average of each variable per activity per subject.
+  6. Finally creates an independent tidy data set containing the average of each variable per activity per subject.

 The first 3 columns in the tidy data set are record identifiers: